odojs/odo/README.md

 ```

 ## Misc helpers
-Recorder and sequencer are used internally.
+Recorder and sequencer are used internally, you're welcome to use them too.

 ---

 # Backend plugins
 ## [Express](http://expressjs.com/)
 The web context is based around express.
 Plugins exposed in the web context are given an opportunity to register against different parts of express to define routes and extend the express system.

-Needs to be after any plugins wanting web context in the systems array.

 ```coffee
 define ['odo/express'], (express) ->